spacelift-io/user-documentation/docs/integrations/slack.md

 !!! info
     Note that different commands may have different required levels of access, so you can create a more granular policies - for example giving a `#devops` channel _Write_ access, while giving only _Read_ access to various "notifications" channels.

+## Available actions

+Currently confirming and discarding tracked runs is available through the Slack interface.
+The ability to trigger those actions is subject to a [stack access policy](../concepts/policy/stack-access-policy.md) check with a _Write_ level on the user Slack info.

 ## Available slash commands

+!!! warning
+    It's recomended to instead use the [notification policy](../concepts/policy/notification-policy.md) in order to manage slack messages received from Spacelift.
+These slash commands are considered as **deprecated**.

 Three slash commands are currently available:

 - `/spacelift subscribe $stackId` - subscribes a particular Slack channel to run state changes for a given Stack - requires ;
 - `/spacelift unsubscribe $stackId` - unsubscribes a particular Slack channel from run state changes for a given Stack;
 - `/spacelift trigger $stackId` - triggers a tracked run for the specified Stack;

-## Available actions

-Currently confirming and discarding tracked runs is available through the Slack interface.
-The ability to trigger those actions is subject to a [stack access policy](../concepts/policy/stack-access-policy.md) check with a _Write_ level on the user Slack info.